 Cherry pie filling and refrigerated crescent roll dough make this recipe extremely easy to pull together.
-However, if you are looking for a more made from scratch type recipe, you can easily make your own cherry filling, if you have access to tart cherries.
+However, if you are looking for a more made-from-scratch-type recipe, you can easily make your own cherry filling, if you have access to tart cherries.
 I love using the frozen tart cherries from our local farm, but they can't be found everywhere.
-Make homemade cherry pie filling by adding 1/2 cup of sugar with 2 tablespoons of corn starch and the tart cherries.
-Heat for about 5 minutes, let cool, and spread like you would the regular cherry pie filling.
+Make homemade cherry pie filling by adding 1/2 cup of sugar with 2 tablespoons of cornstarch and 1 1/2 cups of tart cherries.
+Heat for about five minutes, let cool, and spread like you would the regular cherry pie filling.
 You can also replace the crescent roll dough with puff pastry.
 It takes a little longer, because the puff pastry has to thaw before you use it.
 The puff pastry puffs up beautifully and has a more delicate flavor than the crescent roll dough.

 - 1 can of cherry pie filling